tizenegy/tizenegy/README.md

 ## Nice to meet you! 👋

-I am a Software Engineer with 8+ years of experience in
+I am a Product Manager with 12+ years of experience in
+- product management
 - application development
 - solution consulting
 - SAAS sales